 5 Reasons You Should Have a Family Doctor

-If you have a medical need — sudden flu symptoms, nagging back pain, an unexpected rash — who is your first point of contact?
+If you have a medical need — sudden flu symptoms, nagging back pain, an unexpected rash or even think you might have COVID-19 — who is your first point of contact?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy